diogoff/isttok-tomography/README.md

     - The pinhole and detector positions are provided in the code.

-    - The vessel has a circular cross section that is assumed to be centered at (0,0) in an xy-plane.
+    - The vessel has a circular cross section that is assumed to be centered at (0,0) in the xy-plane.

     - An output file `cameras.csv` will be created with the start and end positions for each line of sight inside the vessel.